ruma/homeserver/README.md

 ## Swagger

 Ruma includes an HTTP endpoint to serve [Swagger](http://swagger.io/) data at http://example.com/ruma/swagger.json (substituting the host and port of your Ruma server for example.com, of course.)
-Point a copy of [Swagger UI](https://github.com/swagger-api/swagger-ui) at this URL to see complete documentation for the Matrix client-server API.
+Point a copy of [Swagger UI](https://github.com/swagger-api/swagger-ui) at this URL to see complete documentation for the Matrix client API.
 Note that Ruma does not actually implement all these API endpoints yet.

 If you don't need this functionality, you can create a smaller `ruma` binary by building Ruma by running: